Sources for plugin tasks

 2).
 CopyData.bat c:\source_location\MSe.raw\ c:\destination_location\MSe.raw\ lord_commander ygritte

 Here is what a task using authentication could look like in Symphony.
-Note here how the user name and password are 'hard-coded' - i.e. they are set in the task directly, data keys are not used.
+Note how the username and password are hard-coded—i.e., they are set directly in the task, and data keys are not used.

-In the above example the 'username' and 'password' data keys would need to be set in the pipeline definition itself, or somehow extracted dynamically.
-The advantage of 'hard-coding' the user name and password in the task is that you would not need to enter it for each new pipeline that used the task.
-The disadvantage is that you would need separate tasks every time you had a different set of authentication credentials to provide, as each task could only provide a pre-set credential.
+In the example above, the username and password data keys would need to be set in the pipeline definition itself, or somehow extracted dynamically.
+The advantage of hard-coding the username and password in the task is that you need not enter it for each new pipeline that uses the task.
+The disadvantage is that you need separate tasks every time you have a different set of authentication credentials to provide, because each task can provide ony a preset credential.

 Here is a link to the task XML for the task that uses data keys: http://pgb.liv.ac.uk/files/symphony/DataTransferAuthentication-datakeys.xml

-IMPORTANT: Both the current batch file and this alternative batch file are designed for the Waters raw data format, i.e. a folder.
-They will have undefined/unexpected behaviour for items that are not folders.
-This may crop up in the future when users move more than just raw data around.
-Perhaps we need other batch files that work with files (and folders) or perhaps there should be a single batch file that is well designed.
-Of course the user can create whatever they want, though presets for authentication and files/folders could be nice.
+IMPORTANT: Both the current batch file and the alternative batch file are designed for the Waters raw data format (i.e., a folder).
+They will show undefined/unexpected behavior for items that are not folders.
+This may crop up in the future when users move more than just raw data.
+Perhaps we need other batch files that work with files (and folders), or perhaps there should be a single batch file that is well designed.
+The user can of course create whatever they want, though presets for authentication and files/folders would be nice.

 ProteoWizard — MSConvert Support

-MSConvert is a part of the ProteoWizard project - it allows the conversion of vendor format files (including Waters) to open formats such as mzML, mzXML, MGF e.t.c.
+MSConvert is a part of the ProteoWizard project—it allows the conversion of vendor format files (including Waters) to open formats such as mzML, mzXML, MGF, and others.

-Here I describe how Symphony can support conversion of Waters data to open formats using MSConvert.
+Here we describe how Symphony can support conversion of Waters data to open formats using MSConvert.

 Make a note of the ProteoWizard installation directory.
 Usually this is "C:\Program Files (x86)\ProteoWizard\" followed by a version-specific suffix.